 This was an explainer-style video for the U.S.-Pakistan Centers for Advanced Studies in Energy Project at ASU.
 The goal was to convey the key messaging and project stats in under three minutes.

-(Graphic design by Qiudi Zhang and video production by Shane Walsh)
+(Produced with Arsal Latif.
+Graphic design by Qiudi Zhang and video production by Shane Walsh.)

 Adobe Creative Cloud (Indesign, Photoshop, Illustrator, Acrobat)

 Acuity and Calendly (Scheduling)